-Coping with myeloproliferative neoplasms isn’t easy; this event may help
+Coping with myeloproliferative neoplasms isn’t easy; this video may help

 Myeloproliferative neoplasms can’t be narrowed down to a single cancer, but they can be described by a defining characteristic: too many blood cells.
 The diseases bring with them a host of frustrating, potentially life-altering symptoms, and management of the diseases and their symptoms is crucial.

-An upcoming City of Hope event – offered by a group founded by, and for, cancer patients – could help.
+A City of Hope event – offered by a group founded by, and for, cancer patients – aimed to help.
 But first, more about myeloproliferative neoplasms, or MPNs.

 The diseases, which include polycythemia vera, essential thrombocythemia and myelofibrosis, begin in the bone marrow and lead to an unhealthy abundance of white cells, red cells, platelets or even a combination of cell types.